When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Simulations

 \subsection{Experimental conclusions}

-All experimental results are synthesized in \Cref{tab:misclassification_summary}- \ref{tab:mse_error_with_intercept_summary}.
+All experimental results are synthesized in \Cref{tab:misclassification_summary}- \ref{tab:mse_error_summary}.

 \paragraph{Classification performances} For a low sample size, \texttt{Mean.IMP} is a good baseline for GPMM, with a very low training time.
-In presence of non-linear features, \texttt{MICE.RF.Y} outperforms the other competitors, since it is able to detect non-linear relations between inputs.
+In presence of non-linear features, \texttt{MICE.RF.Y} outperforms the other competitors, as it can detect non-linear relations between inputs.
 For a large sample size, we recommend using \texttt{PbP}, which is among the most efficient strategy for GPMM with a very low training time.
 For non-linear features, \texttt{MICE.RF.Y} has the best accuracy, but with a large training time.
 The same conclusions hold for probability estimation.

 \paragraph{Calibration} \texttt{Mean.IMP} has a good calibration score for GPMM settings, either in low- or high-sample scenarios.
 For low sample sizes, best results are obtained for \texttt{MICE.RF.Y} regardless of the data generating mechanism.
 For large sample sizes, we recommend using \texttt{PbP} which has a low training time and calibration error, closely followed by \texttt{Mean.IMP}.
 Besides, \texttt{MICE.RF.Y.IMP} has good calibration scores, but with a high training time.